 In order to use StartMail as your email host, you will have to purchase one Seat for every email address on your domain.
 In order to purchase Seats, please go to Business > Accounts in your Setup account menu, and click the Buy more Seats button for as many Seats as you need accounts.

 The next step is to activate those Seats and fill them with Staff Accounts.
 The Admin is responsible for creating the Staff Account’s passwords.
 They will be able to change their password.
 If a Staff Account user lost their password, you can reset a Staff Account’s password using the Master Key.

 5. DNS record setup for StartMail

 After these accounts have been created, they are ready to receive email that is being sent to them.
 You’re almost done!

-• Some DNS services provide special Record Types for SPF and DKIM.
-As those are not recognised by all servers, those should not be used.
+• Some DNS services provide special Record Types for SPF.
+As this record type is not recognised by all servers, it should not be used.

 • If you also send mail via other systems or service providers on the same domain, please contact email@example.com.